Porsche Cayenne SUV review

 There's plenty of interior space, and the boot is at least as generous as its rivals.
 However, it's on the road that Porsche has taken the most effort to ensure it fits with expectations of the brand.

-The e-Hybrid also benefits from Porsche’s chassis updates, including adaptive dampers with more highly adjustable valve compression and rebound settings, allowing for finer control over its wheel and body movement.
+The E-Hybrid also benefits from Porsche’s chassis updates, including adaptive dampers with more highly adjustable valve compression and rebound settings, allowing for finer control over its wheel and body movement.
 It’s even more fun to drive than before, and comfort has been improved at low speeds around town.
-The big SUV still feels slightly lumpy on 22-inch wheels and on steel springs, with the worst bumps occasionally transmitted through to the cabin, but the facelift’s chassis offers a better balance that’s also reduced body roll at higher speeds.
+The big SUV still feels slightly lumpy on 22-inch wheels and on steel springs, with the worst bumps occasionally transmitted through to the cabin, but the facelift’s chassis offers a better balance that has also reduced body roll at higher speeds.
+Air suspension is not fitted as standard on this model, but we highly recommend opting for it, as it really improves the Cayenne’s ride and handling, making it even more versatile.

 It comes as no surprise that this third generation of Porsche Cayenne is the best yet, but it comes as quite a shock that it should be quite so responsive and involving to drive.
 Taking the SUV route when choosing a fast, practical family car used to involve compromised driver appeal – even the previous Porsche Cayenne struggled to feel truly agile and fleet-footed.
 The latest model, though, feels truly worthy of the Porsche crest on its nose.